hostmobility/documentation/docs/product/mx4-t30fr.md

 ## Technical specification

-Contact [support](../support.md) to receive the technical specification (1301-HM005-Technical-description) for this hardware.
+Contact [support](../support.md) to receive the technical specification (1301-HMP075-*-Technical-description) for this hardware. * is the variant you have bought.